jamieroszel22/Doc_RAG/BEGINNER_GUIDE.md

 1. **Streamlit app won't start**:
    - Make sure Python 3.12+ is installed
    - Check that all dependencies are installed
-   - Verify the script is executable: `chmod +x run_streamlit.sh`
+   - Verify the script is executable: `chmod +x run_streamlit.sh` (macOS/Linux only)
+   - On Windows, try running `python -m streamlit run app.py` directly

 2. **PDFs not processing correctly**:
    - Ensure PDFs are text-based (not scanned images)
    - Check file permissions
-   - Look at the Status tab for error messages
+   - Look at the Processing Status & Log for error messages

 3. **Search returning no results**:
    - Make sure documents have been processed first
    - Check spelling of search terms
    - Try more general terms

+4. **Windows-specific issues**:
+   - Windows does not support shell scripts (.sh files) natively
+   - Use the provided batch files (.bat) or run Python commands directly
+   - Use Windows path separators (backslashes) when specifying directories
+   - If using PowerShell, some commands may differ from Command Prompt

 ## 7. Getting Help